cocos-creator/docs-3d-deprecated/en/editor/extension/panel-boot.md

 exports.template = readFileSync(join(__dirname,'../static/default.html'),'utf8');
 ```

-When the template is defined, when the panel is opened, the content of the template will be automatically rendered on the interface.
+The template is defined, when the panel is opened, the content of the template will be automatically rendered on the interface.

 In addition, the editor also provides some custom elements, please refer to the [UI](./editor/extension/ui.md) documentation.

 ## Style

-With HTML, customize some styles.
-Style is a string like template.
+With HTML, it is possible to customize some styles.
+Style is a string style template.
 Example:

 ```javascript
 exports.style = `